pivotal/blog/content/post/grootfs-to-pws.md

 date: 2017-08-29T17:16:22Z
 draft: true
 short: |
-  Our rollout of GrootFS to Pivotal Web Services was a gradual, iterative process that allowed us to test it on a small subset of production, roll back, make improvements, and finally release it with confidence.
-We talk about the process and about takeaways for other teams deploying new features to production.
+  Our rollout of GrootFS to Pivotal Web Services was a gradual, iterative process that allowed us to test on a small subset of production instances, roll the changes back, make improvements, and finally release it with confidence.
+We talk about the process and provide takeaways for other teams deploying new features to production.
 title: Deploying GrootFS to Pivotal Web Services (PWS)
 ---
 ## Change is the Only Constant on PWS
 Pivotal’s Cloud Operations (CloudOps) team deploys changes to Pivotal Web Services (PWS) almost every day, sometimes multiple times a day.
 Most of those changes are relatively small and invisible to users.
-We might deploy a change that encrypts communication between two components, or fixes a few bugs.
-Often deployments don’t impact applications running on the platform at all; at most Diego might reshuffle application instances between cells as the cells are restarted.
+For example, we might deploy a change that encrypts communication between two components, or fixes a few bugs.
+Often, deployments don’t impact applications running on the platform at all; at most, Diego might reshuffle application instances between cells as the cells are restarted.

 ### Making bigger changes
 Sometimes, however, Cloud Foundry R&D wants to change something like “the underlying filesystem for all containers running on Diego, along with the system for managing those filesystems.”
-Like smaller changes, this change ought to be invisible to users.
-It’s also big, requires understanding low-level details about the kernel, and has potentially far-reaching, hard-to-predict consequences for applications running on the platform.
-For larger changes like this, we like to do gradual rollouts, so that we can compare the behavior of existing and new code side-by-side in production.
+Like smaller changes, this change ought to be invisible to users, but it's also big, requires understanding low-level details about the kernel, and has potentially far-reaching, hard-to-predict consequences for applications running on the platform.
+For larger changes like this, we like to do gradual rollouts so that we can compare the behavior of existing and new code side-by-side in production.

-The GrootFS and CloudOps team recently collaborated on deploying this change to Pivotal Web Services, in order to deliver feedback on how GrootFS behaved in real-world conditions.
-We used a progressive roll-out strategy to minimize risk and maximize information, discovered a mysterious bug, collaborated a lot, improved GrootFS monitoring and diagnostics, and ultimately found and fixed a problem with our kernel configuration.
+The GrootFS and CloudOps teams recently collaborated on deploying this change to Pivotal Web Services, in order to deliver feedback on how GrootFS behaved in real-world conditions.
+By using a progressive roll-out strategy to minimize risk and maximize information, we discovered a mysterious bug, collaborated a lot, improved GrootFS monitoring and diagnostics, and ultimately found and fixed a problem with our kernel configuration.

 ## What Is GrootFS?

 When an application instance is started on a Diego cell, it is running inside a Garden-runC container.
-Containerization prevents apps from seeing processes that belong to other apps, and limits their access to shared CPU or memory resources.
-Containers also isolate apps from each others filesystems.
-The application processes has read/write access to what looks like a dedicated Linux filesystem.
-No application is able to read or write changes to filesystems that belong to any other applications.
+Containerization prevents apps from seeing processes that belong to other apps and limits the apps' access to shared CPU or memory resources.
+Containers also isolate apps from each others' filesystems.
+The application processes has read/write access to what looks like a dedicated Linux filesystem, so no application is able to read or write changes to filesystems that belong to any other applications.

-Before [GrootFS](https://github.com/cloudfoundry/grootfs), Garden-runC used a built-in component called Garden Shed to handle file system-level isolation, container images, and disk space management.
+Before [GrootFS](https://github.com/cloudfoundry/grootfs), Garden-runC used a built-in component called Garden Shed to handle filesystem-level isolation, container images, and disk space management.
 More than a year ago, we decided that it needed to be replaced, mainly because it is based on AUFS, a layer filesystem with limited support from the Linux Kernel community.

-GrootFS is a complete rewrite, and uses a very different underlying filesystem.
+GrootFS is a complete rewrite, and it uses a very different underlying filesystem.
 While we expect this to be invisible to applications on the cluster, it is a significant change to the underlying abstraction.
 Before delivering it to customer sites, it was important to observe its behavior in a working production system.

 ## Initial Rollout

 {{< responsive-figure src="/images/grootfs-to-pws/pws-v1-dashboard.png" class="center large" caption="Dashboard for initial GrootFS to PWS rollout, containing only latency information.">}}

 We started by deploying GrootFS to 10% of our Diego cells.
-We had a Datadog dashboard comparing performance metrics between GrootFS-enabled cells and non-GrootFS-enabled cells.
-After a few days of reasonable-looking performance on the GrootFS cells, we decided to expand the rollout to 50%.
+After a few days of reasonable-looking performance by the GrootFS cells on our Datadog dashboard -- where we could compare performance metrics between GrootFS-enabled cells and non-GrootFS-enabled cells -- we decided to expand the rollout to 50%.

 Shortly after we rolled GrootFS out to 50% of our Diego cells, we started to catch cell failures where various processes in the cell would be stuck in [uninterruptible sleep](https://en.wikipedia.org/wiki/Sleep_(system_call)#Uninterruptible_sleep) (_D-state_) permanently.
 This situation would eventually cause at least some applications on the cell to block.
 After investigation, we realized that processes were only getting stuck in _D-state_ on GrootFS-enabled cells.
 This was a pretty good indication that the problem was due to GrootFS.

 In order to troubleshoot the issue, we had to ‘hide’ the malfunctioning Diego cells from BOSH to prevent BOSH from recreating them before we could investigate.
 This blocked us from doing any deploys that affected the entire pool of Diego cells, delaying the rollout of several other features that we wanted to test on PWS.
-After a few days of holding cells for investigation, we decided to roll back the deployment and see if we could reproduce it in a non-production scenario.
-The rollback resolved the _D-state_ issues.
+After a few days of holding cells for investigation, we decided to roll back the deployment and see if we could reproduce the issue in a non-production scenario.
+The rollback resolved the _D-state_ issues on the production environment.

 ### What did we learn?
 After the first rollout, we realized that even though our Datadog dashboard had performance metrics, we did not monitor error and health metrics for GrootFS-enabled cells.
 We were so focused on comparing the performance of GrootFS and Garden-Shed that we did not think about the effect the new file system stack could have on the Kernel.